-The information needed to calculate this measure will be captured through order entry systems.
+This information will be captured through order entry systems.
 For this measure to be accurate, it may be necessary to combine data from multiple EHRs.
 The use of HIE, especially using the DIRECT protocol for exchange across electronic medical records (EMRs), would be an important tactical step to enable this measure.
 Another change is the need to identify when a neurological baseline has been achieved, so that orders after that time can be recorded for the measure.